Russian language in Ukraine: In education

+The number of Russian-teaching schools has reduced since Ukrainian independence in 1991 and in 2021 it is much lower than the proportion of Russophones, but still higher than the proportion of ethnic Russians.

 The Law on Education formerly granted Ukrainian families (parents and their children) a right to choose their native language for schools and studies.
 This was changed by a new law in 2017 that only allows the use of Ukrainian in secondary schools and higher.

 Higher education institutions in Ukraine generally use Ukrainian as the language of instruction.

 According to parliamentarians of the Supreme Council of Crimea, in 2010 90% students of Crimea were studying in Russian language schools.
 At the same time, only 7% of students in Crimea were studying in Ukrainian language schools.
 In 2012, the only Ukrainian boarding school (50 pupils) in Sevastopol was closed, and children who would not study in Russian language were to be transferred to a boarding school for children with intellectual disabilities.

 In courts

 Since 1 January 2010, court proceedings have been allowed to take place in Russian on mutual consent of parties.
 Citizens who are unable to speak Ukrainian or Russian are allowed to use their native language or the services of an interpreter.

+Article 14 of the 2019 Law of Ukraine "On protecting the functioning of the Ukrainian language as the state language" states: